-As a nurse, understanding your ethical and regulatory responsibilities in promoting inclusion and implementing equality of opportunity is vital, not just to ensure that you keep within The Regulatory Code (NMC 2018), but it is critical to your working colleagues and to your patients too.
+As a nurse, understanding your ethical and regulatory responsibilities in promoting inclusion and implementing equality of opportunity is vital.
+This is not just to ensure that you keep within The Regulatory Code (NMC 2018), but it is critical to your working colleagues and to your patients too.

-The RCN’s corporate equality and inclusion strategy highlights five key areas for action for us all.
+The RCN’s corporate equality and inclusion strategy highlights 5 key areas for action for us all.

 1. Challenge and change